dima-lech/wsl2-linux-kernel/README.md

 In order to rebuild the kernel follow steps below.

-**NOTE**: files provided in this repository are only examples for scripts, configurations and sources for implementing the instructions below.
+***NOTE***: files provided in this repository are only examples for scripts, configurations and sources for implementing the instructions below.
 Their usage is not required.
+It is **very recommended** to follow the instructions here and perform each step manually.

 ## Kernel Version